c-3lab/ckanext-feedback/README-en.md

     ```
     * If you encounter an error such as `ckan.ini` not found, run `ckan -c <path to ckan.ini> db upgrade -p feedback` instead.

+5. Run the Solr reindexing command

+    * Execute the following command from the directory where your `ckan.ini` file is located:

+    ```bash
+    ckan search-index rebuild
+    ```

+### When updating the extension

+From the steps above, perform the following:
+* 1.Install ckanext-feedback in your CKAN environme
+* 2.Create the necessary tables for the feedback functionality

 ## Structure

 ### Three modules that make up this extension